wesleycamargo/azure-docs.pt-br/articles/vs-azure-tools-cloud-service-project-managing-roles.md

 <properties
-   pageTitle="Gerenciando funções nos projetos de serviços de nuvem do Azure com o Visual Studio | Microsoft Azure" description="Saiba como adicionar novas funções ao projeto de serviço de nuvem do Azure ou remover funções existentes usando o Visual Studio." services="visual-studio-online" documentationCenter="na" authors="TomArcher"
+   pageTitle="Managing roles in the Azure cloud services projects with Visual Studio | Microsoft Azure" description="Learn how to add new roles to your Azure cloud service project or remove existing roles from it by using Visual Studio." services="visual-studio-online" documentationCenter="na" authors="TomArcher"